 In Audio Recording, the performance data is automatically saved to the USB flash drive or User memory while recording.
-If you want to save the data to a USB flash drive, connect the USB flash drive to the [USB TO DEVICE] terminal beforehand.
+If you want to save the date to a USB flash drive, connect the USB flash drive to the [USB TO DEVICE] terminal beforehand.
 If it is not connected, the recorded data is automatically saved to User memory.

-- 1 Make the necessary settings such as Voice and Style selection. - 2 On the Home display, touch [▶] at the upper right to expand the Song area, and then touch [●] (Rec) to call up the Song Recording window.
+- 1 Make the necessary settings such as Voice and Style selection. - 2 On the Home display, touch [▶] at the upper right to expand the Song area, then touch [●] (Rec) to call up the Song Recording window.

 - The Song Recording window can be called up also by pressing the SONG CONTROL [●] (Rec) button.
-Here and in the later steps, the operation in the Song area of the Home display can be controlled by the SONG CONTROL buttons (page 69). - On the Song Recording window, touching the triangle at the left of "Channel" lets you expand or close the Channel (part) area.
+Here and in the later steps, the operation in the Song area of the Home display can be controlled by the SONG CONTROL buttons (page 68). - The contents of the Song Recording window differ depending on the panel settings.

-3 Touch [New MIDI] for MIDI recording, or [New Audio] for Audio recording to select the desired recording type.
+3 Touch [New MIDI] or [New Audio] to select the desired type of recording.